learn-co-students/west-se-040521/24-ruby-one-many/README.md

   * `Tweet#user` that returns an instance of the user class
   * `Tweet.all` that returns all the Tweets created.
   * `Tweet#username` that returns the username of the tweet's user

+## CFU
+Refactor the User class so that it only uses a Single Source of Truth for tweets.

 ## Method Lookup Chain